liijunwei/practice/oop/99-Bottles-of-OOP/04-Practicing-Horizontal-Refactoring/4.05.Seeking-Stable-Landing-Points/note.md

 + **Code is read many more times than it is written**, so anything that increases understandability lowers costs.

 + Next, and just as important, **consistent code enables future refactorings.**

++  If you follow the rules of refactoring, you’ll quickly pass over the slippery places, and arrive at stable, consistent resting points.